-The programme fee is RM6,006.00 for Ciarb members and RM7,207.20 for non-members.
-The fee includes registration on the programme (Assessments 1 & 2 only), study materials and refreshments throughout the day.
+The programme fee is €2,500.00.
+The fee includes registration on the programme, the first attempt at the assessments and study materials.
 Candidates are advised to refer to the Fee Terms and Conditions which details other fees that may be relevant.

-What happens when I register for the programme?
+What happens when I register for the course?

-Upon successful registration on the programme, candidates will receive confirmation they are booked on the programme.
+Upon successful registration on the programme, candidates will receive confirmation they are booked on the programme and a payment link.
 Joining instructions and course materials will be sent to candidates approximately 2 weeks before the course start date by email.